paulross/pymemtrace/docs/source/examples/process.rst

     with process.log_process(interval=0.5, logging.INFO):
         # As before.

-And that will suppress any :py:mod:`pymemtrace.process` output if you have the logging level set at, say, ERROR.
+And that will suppress any :py:mod:`pymemtrace.process` output if you have the logging level set at, in this example, INFO.

 Using ``process`` as a Decorator
 -----------------------------------

-Sometimes it is usefule to (temporarily) monitor a particular function for debugging purposes.
+Sometimes it is useful to (temporarily) monitor a particular function for debugging purposes.
 :py:mod:`pymemtrace.process` provides a decorator :py:meth:`pymemtrace.process.log_process_dec` for this purpose.
 Here is an example, first the imports and preamble: